Free · Fast · Privacy-first

 HTML Pretty Printer Online

-Pretty-printing HTML means adding the indentation and line breaks that make nested elements easy to read.
-FixTools' HTML Pretty Printer does this instantly — paste any HTML and get a formatted, printable version ready for documentation, sharing, or editing.
+Pretty-printing HTML means adding the indentation and line breaks that make nested elements easy to read at a glance, and FixTools' HTML Pretty Printer does exactly that with zero configuration required.

 Cost